-I grew up in the midst of the rural farmlands of eastern North Carolina (yep, tobacco and college basketball country).
-I moved to Asheville in the western part of the state in 2003 to attend college at the beautiful mountain campus of the University of North Carolina – Asheville (Go Bulldogs!) and remained in the area until briefly relocating to Charlotte in 2012.
+I grew up in the midst of the rural farmlands of eastern North Carolina (tobacco and college basketball territory).
+I moved to Asheville in the western part of the state in 2003 to attend college at the beautiful mountain campus of the University of North Carolina – Asheville and remained in the area until briefly relocating to Charlotte in 2012.
 After an eight-month stay in the Queen City of Charlotte (for a change of scenery), I returned to my eastern North Carolina roots and am currently residing in the bustling capital of Raleigh.

 “Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t.” – Rikki Rogers